Amethé von Zeppelin

 She was considered by the British security services to have been anti-British before the Second World War and to have made an anti-British or propaganda radio broadcast from Vienna in September 1939.
-Later in the war she was closely associated with members of the Von Pott Nazi espionage group in Vienna but her exact involvement in their activities, if any, is unclear.
+Later in the war, she was closely associated with members of the Von Pott Nazi espionage group in Vienna, but her exact involvement in their activities, if any, is unclear.

 Early life and family

-Amethé Smeaton was born in Rangoon, Burma, around 1896, the daughter of Donald Mackenzie Smeaton, a British official in Burma and later a member of Parliament for the Liberal Party.
-She attended Girton College at the University of Cambridge during the First World War but did not graduate due to ill health.
+Amethé Smeaton was born in Rangoon, Burma on 13 January 1896, the daughter of Donald Mackenzie Smeaton (1897-1910) and Marion H. M. Ansell.
+Her father was a British official in Burma and later a member of Parliament for the Liberal Party.

+Smeaton was educated at home, and attended Girton College at the University of Cambridge for one term in 1917, before withdrawing due to ill health.
 Based on her later translation work and her correspondence with Bertrand Russell it is likely that she studied philosophy.

-She married firstly Ian H. P. McEwen in Guildford in 1919, and after a divorce, Leo Parcus in Cap Martin, France, in 1929, the adopted son of Count Eberhard Zeppelin, who was known as Count Leo Parcus von Zeppelin.